GridTools/gt4py/docs/GDPs/gdp-0003-duck-storage.rst

 :code:`aligned_index`
-   it is chosen to be as the largest value per dimension across all inputs which are a GT4Py Storage :code:`layout_map` the layout map is chosen as the layout map of the first input argument which is a GT4Py Storage :code:`alignment`
+   it is chosen to be as the largest value per dimension across all inputs which are a GT4Py Storage :code:`halo` it is chosen s.t. the resulting domain is the intersection of all individual domains.
+:code:`layout_map`
+   the layout map is chosen as the layout map of the first input argument which is a GT4Py Storage :code:`alignment`